How to Quit Soda: 5 Techniques That Work

-- If you are trying to quench your thirst, this begins to disassociate thirstiness with a desire for sweetness.
+- If you are trying to quench your thirst, this will disassociate thirstiness with a desire for sweetness.

-- Forces you to drink the soda more slowly, as you are no longer thirsty.
+- It forces you to drink the soda more slowly, as you are no longer thirsty.

 The Slow Wean

-This 5 step technique is helpful if you are a person that does well with data, and a bit of self-awareness.
+This technique is helpful if you are a person that does well with data, and a bit of self-awareness.

 - Track how many cans and bottles you have each day.

-- Do this for a week, and multiply by 52, then divide by 12.
+- Do this for a week.
+Multiply by 52, then divide by 12.
 This is your monthly total.
 It may frighten you.